 Proper staging is crucial for esophageal cancer patients.
-Experts at Siteman have studied and published numerous scientific reports about the strength and weaknesses of common staging tests.
+Experts at Siteman have studied and published numerous scientific reports about the strengths and weaknesses of common staging tests.
 Most patients will still require some additional testing to provide as much certainty as possible about the specific stage.
 The stage of a cancer will direct the therapy, so the results of CT scans, PET scans, biopsies and endoscopic ultrasound procedures are key to treatment planning.

 Each new patient’s case is presented at a multidisciplinary conference to personalize his or her treatment, including surgery, radiation oncology, chemotherapy and pathology to take into account specific tumor characteristics.

 Because the esophagus provides the primary way we get nutrients into our bodies, patients with esophageal cancer have special nutritional needs during treatment.
 Besides having pain upon swallowing (a common symptom of esophageal cancer), patients may have barriers to eating when the esophagus is narrowed by the tumor or scarring effects of treatment.
-Consequently, during treatment or healing, you may receive nutrients directly from a feeding tube into the stomach or small intestine directly from the outside until you are able to return to eating on your own.
+Consequently, during treatment or healing, you may receive nutrients directly from a feeding tube into the stomach or small intestine until you are able to return to eating on your own.

 Surgical resection is an important treatment option for early cancer of the esophagus.
 It usually involves removing the diseased part during an operation called an esophagectomy.
 After that is done, the stomach is pulled up and joined to the remaining esophagus.
 There are several unique procedures for putting things back together.
-Occasionally a part of the intestine may be used to make the connection.
+Occasionally, a part of the intestine may be used to make the connection.
 During the operation, the surgeon will remove many lymph nodes nearby to test for cancer and to improve the outcomes of therapy.